LouisWW/criminal_network_analysis/src/README.md

     title="Testing the simulation",
     xlabel="rounds",
     ylabel="ratio",
-    plot_std="True",
-)
+    plot_std="True")
 ```

-To study the actual code of the different functions and classes, please consult the documentation in [docs](docs/) by opening the html files in your browser.
-In google chrome this can be done by giving the abolute path of the .html file as a search link.
+### ***To study the actual code of the different functions and classes, please consult the documentation in [docs](docs/) by opening the html files in your browser.
+In google chrome this can be done by giving the abolute path of the .html file as a search link.***